-The equipment you will need in this tutorial are listed below.
+The equipment you will need in this tutorial is listed below.

 Installing the Camera

-In order to start this Raspberry Pi Time Lapse project you will need a copy of Raspbian installed.
-If you had followed my guide on installing NOOBS you would have turned on the Raspberry Pi camera functionality.
+To start this Raspberry Pi time lapse project you will need a copy of Raspbian installed.
+If you had followed my guide on installing NOOBS, you would have turned on the Raspberry Pi camera functionality.

 After this select enable camera and select yes.
 You will then need to reboot the Raspberry Pi.

-- Go to the terminal screen and enter the following command
+2. Go to the terminal screen and enter the following command.

 raspistill -o cam.jpg

-lsyou will be able to see the image file now exists. (cam.jpg).
-Open this image in the file browser or from your machine if you’re using SSH.
+cam.jpg).
+Open this image in the file browser or from your machine if you are using SSH.

-- If the image is upside down then your camera is not up the correct way.
+4. If the image is upside down, then your camera is not positioned the correct way.
 You can either fix the camera up or just simply flip the image by using the following command.

-Make directory and call it timelapse by entering the following command:
+Make the directory and call it timelapse by entering the following command.

-Move into this folder by entering the following command:
+Move into this folder by entering the command below.

 sudo nano camera.sh

-In this file paste the following bash script:
+In this file, copy and paste the bash script below.

 #!/bin/bash DATE=$(date +"%Y-%m-%d_%H%M") raspistill -o /home/pi/timelapse/$DATE.jpg

-If it fails look at the error message and try to debug the code as well as cross checking with mine above.
+If it fails to run, look at the error message and try to debug the code.
+Also, try cross-checking with my code above.

-If it doesn’t fail then we are onto the next stage, setting up a schedule for the pi to run at.
+If it doesn’t fail, then we are onto the next stage, setting up a schedule for the Pi to run.

-Let’s open the cron table for editing by entering the following.
+Let’s open the crontab for editing by entering the following.

 sudo crontab –e

-If you have never used cron it will prompt you to select a text editor.
-(Choose nano as I find this the easiest to quickly learn)
+If you have never used cron, it will prompt you to select a text editor.
+I recommend choosing nano as I find this the easiest to quickly learn.

-Once in scroll down to the bottom where you will some nice column headers that look like below.
+Once in, scroll down to the bottom where you will find some helpful column headers that look like below.
 These are your guide for setting a cron job.

 # m h dom mon dow command